lubeda/appdaemon_pixelt/pixelit/README.md

 The wiki is in german, to download the firmware use this link [ESP8266-Firmware](https://www.bastelbunker.de/wp-content/uploads/PixelIt.zip)

 ## Homeassistant
 I did not manage to feed data via node-red to the display so i started to develop an appdaemon class for this task.
 The result is in an early stage but is working.
+See a demo on [Youtube](https://youtu.be/CrZR8chQrP4).

 ### concept